CDI Unit Introduction

 CDI units come in many different formats.
 The most important thing to remember is that AC input CDI units take their power supply from the engines stator.
 Whereas DC input CDI units take their power supply from the motorcycle battery.

-Red or Red&Black = AC Power Supply Input (from the stator to the CDI)
+- Red or Red & Black = AC Power Supply Input

-Green = V- (from the CDI to the engine ground)
+- from the CDI to the engine ground

-Blue or Blue&Yellow or Blue&White = Trigger (from the pickup coil to the to the CDI)
+- from the pickup coil to the to the CDI

 CDI Standard Pin Layouts

-Although the internal electronics and overall build quality of motorcycle CDI units vary between manufacturers.
-When sourcing a new CDI unit, it’s important to consider evaluating the following before diving straight in.
+As always, the internal electronics and overall build quality of motorcycle CDI units varies between manufacturers.

 A DC CDI unit requires a Direct Current electrical input.
 This is normally supplied from the motorcycles on board 12 Volt battery.